 Premiums are a monthly cost that you pay to the Medicare-contracted insurance company that offers your Medicare Advantage plan.
 If your plan includes prescription drug coverage, your premium will include the cost for this benefit as well.
 Premiums vary by plan, insurance company, and location, so when you’re researching plans, it’s always best to search for plan options in your specific service area.

 Not all plans require a premium.
-Some Medicare Advantage plans may have premiums as low as $0; however, keep in mind that even if your service area offers a Medicare Advantage plan with $0 premium, you may have other costs, such as deductibles, coinsurance or copayments.
-You’ll also need to keep paying your Part B premium, regardless of whether you pay a premium for your Medicare Advantage coverage, unless you qualify for state assistance with your Part B premium.
+Some Medicare Advantage plans may have premiums as low as $0; however, keep in mind that even if your service area offers a Medicare Advantage plan with a $0 premium, you may have other costs, such as deductibles, coinsurance or copayments.
+Regardless of whether you pay a premium for your Medicare Advantage plan, you’ll still need to pay the Part B premium.
 Some Medicare Advantage plans may help with the cost of your Part B premium, but this benefit varies by plan.

 Medicare Advantage cost sharing

-Aside from your monthly premium, Medicare Advantage plans typically have cost sharing, which is your “share” of the medical expenses after your plan has paid its part.
-This might include:
+Aside from your monthly premium, Medicare Advantage plans typically have cost sharing.
+This is your “share” of the medical expenses after your plan has paid its part, which might include:

 - Annual deductible: this is a set amount you may need to pay out of pocket before your plan begins to cover costs.
 You typically need to pay for all health-care expenses until you’ve reached the yearly deductible.

 - Copayments: this is a flat amount you pay for a covered service (for example, a $30 copayment for a doctor appointment).

 - Coinsurance: this is a percentage you pay for a covered service (for example, 20% of the cost for durable medical equipment).

 Like premiums, keep in mind that Medicare Advantage costs including deductibles, copayments, and coinsurance vary by plan.